I AM THE RESURRECTION AND THE LIFE

 Jesus said whoever lives and believes in Him shall never die.
 The problem in our day is that belief is overemphasized while the living in Him is not mentioned as often.

-The belief that we speak of today ("accept Christ"), on numerous occasions is not an actual accepting of Christ of a belief in Christ.
+The belief that we speak of today (“accept Christ”), on numerous occasions is not an actual accepting of Christ, or a belief in Christ.
 It is a response to a religious formula.
 Our belief is shallow if it exists at all.
-We subscribe to the Statement of Faith of our denomination and become "one of us."
+We subscribe to the Statement of Faith of our denomination and become “one of us.”

 But the thought of a genuine, Bible faith that is a grasp on the living Jesus so as to live in Him and by Him may be new to many of today’s “Christians.”
 Jesus is not real to us throughout our day.
 We are not aware of His Presence.
 We do not speak to Him.
 We do not thank Him when things go well.
 We are a religious creature, the same as a Hindu or Muslim.

 If religion has any value at all, it is to bring us to the living Jesus that we may know Him and be aware of Him at all times.
 Our country, and the world as well, is moving toward moral and consequent physical chaos.
 The antichrist governments may cry “Peace and Safety.”
 But those of us who still can think clearly will see that there is no lasting peace and there is no true safety.

 The leaders of the world government play their self-satisfying games.
 The blind are leading the blind, and we all are going to fall into the ditch.

 Most of us are not able to do anything about the governments that do not glorify God, only themselves and what “man” can accomplish.
 But there is one thing we can do—we can strive to enter the rest of God to the point that all we think, speak, and do is in concert with the Lord Jesus Christ.